AdobeDocs/analytics-2.0-apis/data-repair.md

 ##### `evar1-evar250`
 * Custom Conversion variables (commonly referred to as 'eVars')
 * Supported Actions: `delete`, `set`, `deleteQueryString`, `deleteQueryStringParameters`
 * An eVar value may exist across multiple hits or sessions depending on the "Expire After" setting for the eVar.
-Consequently, when repairing an eVar, it is important to check the expiration setting (and potentially use the "Reset" option for that eVar) to avoid historical data "re-populating" the variable.
 To force client-side eVar values to be cleared, utilize the Reset setting for the eVar.
-You can read more about eVar expiration and Reset settings in the [Conversion Variables documentation](https://docs.adobe.com/content/help/en/analytics/admin/admin-tools/conversion-variables/conversion-var-admin.html).
+Data Repair jobs are only supported for eVars with an expiration of daily or shorter.

 Example
 ```